Code-Institute-Submissions/milestone-2-TILE-QUAKE/TESTING.md

 (only includes main errors rather than small typos/alignment which caused only minor errors)

-1. **Game Play - using Google DevTools to simulate devices** If you use Google DevTools to simulate a device (such as Apple iPhone 6/7/8) the welcome screen, hi-score table and Game Setup options display OK, however the in-game puzzle does not display.
+1. **Game Play - using Google DevTools to simulate devices** If you use Google DevTools to simulate a device (such as Apple iPhone 6/7/8) the welcome screen, hi-scores table and Game Setup options display OK, however the in-game puzzle does not display.
 When tested on an actual iPhone device the puzzle displays OK.
 I believe this may be related to issue(2.) below.